 - Make your reservations early – Stop in or call Puget Sound Express to make your reservations.
 A few days ahead of time is usually sufficient, but if you are visiting in high summer, you may want to reserve a spot several weeks in advance.

-- Arrive early – Generally, you should arrive a half hour before departure.
-Your tour will be cancelled if there aren’t enough people or the weather looks bad.
+- Arrive early – Generally, you should arrive a half-hour before departure.
+Your tour will be canceled if there aren’t enough people or the weather looks bad.